 This seminar explores the food terrain exposed by the wider “Brexit versus Bremain” Referendum question to be decided by the voting UK public on June 23.
 Based on a briefing paper published by the Food Research Collaboration, it was written to raise issues; to invite academics and civil society working on food matters to consider how their work fits this momentous issue; and to aid informed decisions.

-The Development Matters series explores today's major international development issues through in-depth interviews with leading scholars from across the globe.
-You can subscribe to Development Matters through iTunes or any other RSS podcast reader.
+The Development Matters series explores today's major international development issues through in-depth interviews with interdisciplinary experts from Bloomsbury Colleges.

 World AIDS Day 2013 - Mapping the social context of transitions to injecting drug use and HIV risk in Kenya

 LIDC talks to Dr. Andy Guise, LSHTM, and Margarita Dimova, SOAS.
 Together with Dr. Phil Clark from SOAS and Dr. Paul Turnbull from Birkbeck, Andy and Margarita are working on an interdisciplinary, inter-collegiate project supported by the LIDC Fellowship Scheme: ‘Mapping the social context of transitions to injecting drug use and HIV risk in Kenya’.

 How to achieve development in a carbon constrained world?